FNB Stadium (Soccer City)

 During the World Cup, Soccer City hosted the opening match between South Africa and Mexico (1-1), a further four group matches, a round of 16 match, the quarter-final between Uruguay and Ghana (1-1), and the final between Spain and the Netherlands (1-0).

-FNB Stadium had earlier hosted the final of the 1996 Africa Cup of Nations and will likely host the final of the same tournament again in 2013.
+FNB Stadium had earlier hosted the final of the 1996 Africa Cup of Nations, and hosted the final of the same tournament again in 2013.

 The stadium is intended to have the shape of an African pot (calabash).